bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/user.md

 # home directory folder of &lt;user&gt; : folder

-No documentation exists.
+Returns the home directory of the user as a folder.

 # home directory of &lt;user&gt; : folder

-On a Mac, this inspector returns the dsAttrTypeStandard:NFSHomeDirectory attribute of the specified user as a folder.
-Note: On a Windows system, this inspector has a different interpretation: it returns the directory (as a string) where the user files are stored for the specified user.
+Returns the dsAttrTypeStandard:NFSHomeDirectory attribute of the specified user as a folder.

 # home directory of &lt;user&gt; : string

-No documentation exists.
+Returns the home directory of the user as a string.

 # home directory required flag of &lt;user&gt; : boolean